AKASHAorg/blog.akasha.world/_posts/2017-02-22-seeking-whispers.md

 All in all, it seems that we are gaining momentum and it *still* feels like we’re only getting started.

-That being said, after this release we want to focus on refactoring the code, preparing things in the meantime for the moment in which we will open source AKASHA.
-Expect a slow down in the next month or two when it comes to new features - but it will definitely be worth it in the long run.
-Thank you for your understanding! ^_^

-Bellow you can find a few screenshots exemplifying the features:
+Bellow you can find a few screenshots exemplifying the latest features:

 *Whisper based search